a-riceeater/Inch-Client/README.md

 <hr>

 <h2>Download Client</h2>
-<p>Inch Client is currenty in the making, but when ready to release, you can go to the Releases page, and select the version you want.</p>
+<p>Inch Client is currenty in the making, but when ready to release, you can go to the Releases page, and select the version you want.
+Once downloaded, move the jar file to your mods in folder.
+View the pictures below for more detail.</p>
 <hr>
 <h2>Contributers</h2>
 <dl>